gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 As standard bean constraints method level constraints are evaluated using the `javax.validation.Validator` API.

-The following new methods are suggested on `javax.validation.Validator` (see [GitHub](https://github.com/gunnarmorling/beanvalidation-api/blob/BVAL-244/src/main/java/javax/validation/Validator.java)):
+The following new methods are suggested on `javax.validation.Validator` (to be added to the listing in section 4.1):

 	<T> Set<MethodConstraintViolation<T>> validateParameter(
 		T object, Method method, Object parameterValue, int parameterIndex, Class<?>... groups);